Señorita Panamá 1996

 Señorita Panamá 1996, the 14th Señorita Panamá pageant and 31st celebration of the Miss Panamá contest, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, September 1996, after weeks of events.
 The winner of the pageant was Lía Borrero.

-The pageant was broadcast live on RPC-TV Panamá.
+The pageant was broadcast live on RPC Televisión.
 About 15 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Reyna Royo of Panama Centro crowned Lía Victoria Borrero González of Los Santos as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Reyna Royo of Panamá Centro crowned Lía Borrero of Los Santos as the new Señorita Panamá.